 LOCAL BENEFITS

-The Tilbury Pacific LNG project will deliver community benefits through good-paying jobs and business opportunities to boost the local economy for many years.
+The Tilbury Pacific Marine Jetty Project will deliver community benefits through good-paying jobs and business opportunities to boost the local economy for many years.

 • Generate short-term jobs during the initial construction phase.